Debt: Role of central banks

 Central banks, such as the U.S. Federal Reserve System, play a key role in the debt markets.
 Debt is normally denominated in a particular currency, and so changes in the valuation of that currency can change the effective size of the debt.
 This can happen due to inflation or deflation, so it can happen even though the borrower and the lender are using the same currency.

 Effects on mental health

 At the household level, debts can also have detrimental effects — particularly when households make spending decisions assuming income will increase, or remain stable, in years to come.
 When households take on credit based on this assumption, life events can easily change indebtedness into over-indebtedness.
 Such life events include unexpected unemployment, relationship break-up, leaving the parental home, business failure, illness, or home repairs.
 Over-indebtedness has severe social consequences, such as financial hardship, poor physical and mental health, family stress, stigma, difficulty obtaining employment, exclusion from basic financial services (European Commission, 2009), work accidents and industrial disease, a strain on social relations (Carpentier and Van den Bosch, 2008), absenteeism at work and lack of organisational commitment (Kim et al., 2003), feeling of insecurity, and relational tensions.

+A 2026 study conducted by the Centre for Homelessness Impact and the Personal Finance Research Centre at the University of Bristol suggests that problem debt is a systemic driver of homelessness.
+Debt can damage people's mental and physical health, reducing their ability to engage with services and landlords.